 Reflection is a process of knowledge acquisition originating in practice and best suited to solving complex practice-based problems (Schön, 1987).
-Reflection is about reviewing experience from practice so that it may be described, analysed, evaluated and consequently used to inform and change future practice in a positive way (Bulman, An Introduction to Reflection, 2008).
-It involves opening one's practice for others to examine, and consequently requires courage and openmindedness, as well as a willingness to take on board, and act on, criticism.

-Ultimately and importantly, reflection in nursing is connected with professional motivation to move on and do better within the practice in order to learn from experience and critically examine 'Self' (Bulman, Lathlean, & Gobbi, The Concept of Reflection in Nursing: Qualitative Findings on Student and Teacher Perspectives, 2012).
+Reflection is about reviewing experience from practice so that it may be described, analysed, evaluated and consequently used to inform and change future practice in a positive way (Bulman, 2008).
+It involves opening one's practice for others to examine, and consequently requires courage and open-mindedness, as well as a willingness to take on board, and act on, criticism.
+Ultimately and importantly, reflection in nursing is connected with professional motivation to move on and do better within the practice in order to learn from experience and critically examine 'Self' (Bulman, et al., 2012).